ProlificsPanther/Docker-Panther/README.md

 lynx localhost:8080/PantherDemo/PantherDemo/customer

 ## Issues
-If you face any kind of issues with this image, report them [here](https://github.com/ProlificsPanther/Docker-Panther/issues)
+If you face any issues with this image, report them [here](https://github.com/ProlificsPanther/Docker-Panther/issues)

 ## Contribution
 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.